Click here to increase size

 BASÍLICA OF PILAR

-We are before one of the most important Marian sanctuaries in the Catholic world, to which millions of pilgrims arrive yearly, and the reason why Zaragoza is known practically all around the world.
+The audioguide will allow you to discover one of the most important Marian sanctuaries in the Catholic world, to which millions of pilgrims arrive yearly, and the reason why Zaragoza is known practically all around the world.

 But before entering, I am going to tell you a bit of the interesting story behind this building, as legend says that on the night of the 2nd of January of the year 40 AC, Virgin Mary arrived to Zaragoza in flesh and blood to encourage Apostle James, who was preaching the Gospel at the riverbank of River Ebro.
 As a symbol of this fortress she brought a column which currently holds the gothic sculpture of the Pilar Virgin.